Nice Guys Finish Last--the presidencies of Gerald Ford and Jimmy Carter

 There followed several decisions that made Ford more unpopular with Republicans than with Democrats—making liberal Nelson Rockefeller his vice president, proposing amnesty to draft dodgers and army deserters, and allowing South Vietnam to fall to the communist North Vietnamese.
 Ford could have sent troops and Congress probably would have supported his decision.
 What was the point?
 The war was not winnable and the corrupt South Vietnamese government was hardly worth saving.
 On top of that, the war—and Watergate—had divided the nation badly.
 It was time for the nation to heal.
 Ford did everything in his power to get the few remaining Americans out before Saigon fell, and succeeded.

 The nation was in a far better state when the 1976 presidential election arrived.
 The nation felt better about itself, the economy was better, and inflation, while high, was under control.
-The problem for Ford was that he faced not one but two opponents—Jimmy Carter, the Democratic Party nominee, and Ronald Reagan, whom Ford eked past at the Republican Convention.
-Reagan represented the growing right-wing of the Republican party, which opposed him almost as much as the Democrats.
-After the Republican Convention, Reagan did next to nothing in support of Ford.
-In the closing weeks of the election, Ford overcame a 29-point deficit in the polls.
+The problem for Ford was that he faced not one but two opponents—Jimmy Carter, the Democratic Party nominee, and Ronald Reagan, whom Ford barely eked past at the Republican National Convention.
+Reagan represented the growing right-wing of the Republican party, which opposed Ford almost as much as the Democrats.
+After the Republican Convention, Reagan did next-to-nothing in support of Ford's reelection.
+In the closing weeks of his compaign, Ford overcame a 29-point deficit in the polls.
 On election day, Ford lost in the closest presidential contest since 1916.

 JIMMY CARTER (1977 - 1981) - It wasn’t exactly President Carter’s finest hour.
 He was lost, searching for answers, and had called a number of political advisors to the White House to offer suggestions.
 Washington insider Clark Clifford, watching as President Carter sat on the floor and scribbled down notes as people spoke to him, couldn't help thinking that it would have been inconceivable to imagine Lyndon Johnson sitting on the floor and saying, "Tell me what I am doing wrong.”
 The image many of us have of Jimmy Carter—39th President of the United States—is of a nice-guy micromanager who couldn’t see the forest for the trees.